wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/analyzing-feedback.rst

 .. image:: images/optimalitycriteria.png
    :alt: Entering optimality criteria for the feedback controller

-As a rule, smaller values for the ``Max Acceptable Error`` and larger values for the ``Max Acceptable Control Effort`` will result in larger gains - this will result in larger control efforts, which can grant better setpoint-tracking but may cause more violent behavior and greater wear on components.
+As a rule, smaller values for the :guilabel:`Max Acceptable Error` and larger values for the :guilabel:`Max Acceptable Control Effort` will result in larger gains - this will result in larger control efforts, which can grant better setpoint-tracking but may cause more violent behavior and greater wear on components.

-The ``Max Acceptable Control Effort`` should never exceed 12V, as that corresponds to full battery voltage, and ideally should be somewhat lower than this.
+The :guilabel:`Max Acceptable Control Effort` should never exceed 12V, as that corresponds to full battery voltage, and ideally should be somewhat lower than this.

 Select Loop Type
 ----------------

 It is typical to control mechanisms with both position and velocity PIDs, depending on application.
-Either can be selected using the drop-down ``Loop Type`` menu.
+Either can be selected using the drop-down :guilabel:`Loop Type` menu.

 .. image:: images/looptype.png
    :alt: Specifying characterization loop type